Saya no Uta: The Song of Saya: Characters

-Fuminori's friend.
-After Fuminori's accident, he has been trying to help Fuminori readjust to normal life.
-However, after Koji is almost killed by Fuminori, he learns that his former friend is beyond saving and attempts to kill him, with or without the help of Ryoko depending on the player's choices.
+Fuminori's friend and protagonist of the investigative B-plot of the story.
+After Fuminori's accident, he has been trying to help Fuminori re-adjust to normal life.
+However, after Koji is almost killed by Fuminori, he learns that his former friend is beyond saving and attempts to kill him, with or without the help of Ryoko, depending on the player's choices.